saltysylvi/saltysylvi.github.io/source/blog/site-generator-docs-0.md

 and over-take to make sure with get a `≠g` length result.
 The left argument of `⌾` shapes it back up into a something-by-3 array to apply `P`.

+As I often feel when writing BQN, it's hard to tell if this is clever or just awful.
-(Phew!
-I'm definitely gonna have to take a look at the "official" bqn markdown parser to see how to do this better.)
+I'll have to see how the "official" BQN markdown parser does it.

 ```
     ⟨"<!DOCTYPE html>","<html lang=""en"">","<head>","<meta charset=""utf-8"">",